 Most people tolerate Brahmi very well and there are no clear contradictions or drug-related interactions.
 But I recommend working with a health care practitioner when you are taking prescription medications that target the brain since Brahmi also impacts neurochemistry.

-Some people can experience GI discomfort, such as nausea, abdominal cramps and diarrhea.
+Some people can experience GI discomfort with Brahmi, such as nausea, abdominal cramps and diarrhea.
 Typically, these symptoms occur if you start with too high of a dose, or if your digestive system is weak.
 When I first started taking Brahmi, in my enthusiasm for its benefits, I began with too high of a dose and experienced some nausea.
 I then reduced my dose and then slowly titrated it back up with no problems.

 My Favorite Ayurvedic Herbal Cocktail